Thaton kingdom: History

 There are several archaeological sites attributed to the Thaton kingdom.
 Suvarnabhumi City in Bilin Township is one such site with limited excavation work.
 The site, called Winka Old City by other archeologists, contains 40 high-grounds of which only 4 have been excavated.
 The Winka site, along with nearby walled sites like Kyaikkatha and Kelasa, have been dated as early as the sixth century.
 While the archaeology of early Lower Burmese sites requires more work, other urban centres in Myanmar like the Sri Ksetra kingdom in modern day Pyay were Buddhist as early as the 5th century.

 However, some modern research has argued that Mon influence on the interior after Anawrahta's conquest is a greatly exaggerated post-Pagan legend, and that Lower Burma in fact lacked a substantial independent polity prior to Pagan's expansion.
 This interpretation aligns with accounts in the Thai source, the Northern Chronicle, which state that the coastal region that identified as the Thaton Kingdom had previously been under the authority of the Monic Mueang Chaliang, from the reign of Arunaraja in the 950s until the region became under the Pagan in 1057.

-Possibly in this period, the delta sedimentation—which now extends the coastline by three miles a century—remained insufficient, and the sea still reached too far inland, to support a population even as large as the modest population of the late precolonial era.
-Whatever the condition of the coast, all scholars accept that during the 11th century, Pagan established its authority in Lower Burma and this conquest facilitated growing cultural exchange, if not with local Mons, then with India and with Theravada stronghold Sri Lanka.
+Whatever the condition of the coast, all scholars accept that during the 11th century, Pagan established its authority in Lower Burma and this conquest enabled Pagan to replace Thaton in international trade with India and Sri Lanka, and facilitated growing cultural exchange, if not with local Mons, then with India and with Theravada stronghold Sri Lanka.
 From a geopolitical standpoint, Anawrahta's conquest of Thaton checked the Khmer advance in the Tenasserim coast.

+The Mon had to wait until 1287 to regain their independence from the Burmese, when King Wareru founded what would become known as the Hanthawaddy Kingdom, taking advantage of the submission of the Pagan Kingdom to the Mongols of Kublai Khan.
+In the meantime, Thaton had lost its importance, and the new Mon capitals were Martaban and Hanthawaddy, present-day Bago.